Polkorabjaroslav/Digital-electronics-2/Projekt2/README.md

 </p>

 ## Software description <div id="software-description"/>
 For this project we used only library included in school computer exercises.
+Uart library is used only for debbuging.

 ### Repository structure <div id="repostruct"/>